ncredinburgh/JavaForSmallTeams/style/90_prefer_immutable_objects.md

 The set of things that might happen to an immutable object is far smaller than for a mutable one.
 By constraining how long lived objects can behave we have made things simpler.
 There are fewer possibilities that we must consider.

-Unfortunately it is not always easy to tell from a class definition what the lifecycle of objects of that type will be.
-Perhaps only short lived instances will be created.
-Perhaps only long lived ones.
+Unfortunately, it is not always easy to tell from a class definition what the lifecycle of objects of that type will be.
+Perhaps only short-lived instances will be created.
+Perhaps only long-lived ones.
 Perhaps a mixture of the two.

 If we design immutable classes by default we do not need to worry about this.

-#### The problem with mutable objects
+#### The Problem With Mutable Objects

 If we have a very simple class such as `Foo`